ionicsolutions/kokolores/datasets/notes.md

 ## Types of approvals and rejections

 ### Approvals
-Most revisions are autoreviewed because the editor is a member of the group *autoconfirmed*.
+Most revisions are autoreviewed (`fr_flag LIKE '%auto%`) because the editor is a member of the group *autoreview* (called "Passiver Sichter" on dewiki).
 These are of no interest here, as they are A) covered by ORES `editquality` models and B) do not contribute to the backlog which we are trying to decrease (and C) are much more diverse than the typical revisions we are looking at here).

-There are single revisions which are approved individually, but there are also chains of revisions by the same editor of which only the final revision is approved (which contains the whole set of changes).
+There are single revisions which are approved individually (`fr_flag NOT LIKE '%auto%'`), but there are also chains of revisions by the same editor of which only the final revision is approved (which contains the whole set of changes).
 Here, we need to look at all the changes since the last approved revision, rather than at the difference between the marked revision and the one immediately preceding it.
 Note that this hides partial and complete reverts made